 Tell us about your internship!

 I’m finishing up a public relations internship with MaxMediaLab at the moment.
-The team at Holmes Fashion found the role for me and helped me secure it!
+Agency T.M. found the role for me and helped me secure it!
 It’s been a three month role and I’ve learned so much, from social media research and content creation to organising press send-outs for the most amazing brands.
 I’ve been able to explore a different side to public relations and work with brands that I love and use like Fenty Skin and Beauty, Ralph Lauren, and Biossance.
 It’s been so exciting!

 Is the MaxMediaLab office as amazing as everyone says it is?